jamietanna/dotfiles-arch/bspwm/README.md

 ## Dependencies

-Please also note that bspwm utilises `sxhkd`, as a lightweight wm-independent keybinding daemon, which is installed alongside bspwm in the above wiki page.
+- Please also note that bspwm utilises `sxhkd`, as a lightweight wm-independent keybinding daemon, which is installed alongside bspwm in the above wiki page.
 My configs are avaiable in this repo.
-If you wish to check battery status, you will need `acpi` installed via the official repository.
+- If you wish to check battery status, you will need `acpi` installed via the official repository.
+- Please also note that I am using `bar-aint-recursive`.

 ## Setup